meteor/meteor/content/deployment.md

 });
 ```

-To achieve a similar abstraction for subscriptions/publications, you may want to write a simple wrapper for `Meteor.subscribe()`.
+To achieve a similar abstraction for subscriptions/publications, you may want to write a wrapper for `Meteor.subscribe()`.

 <h2 id="apm">Monitoring your application</h2>